barryZZJ/myflaskserver/README.md

 # myflaskserver

 `myflaskserver` is a Flask-based personal gateway service.
 Some useful modules are designed in `wecom_responder/routes`.
 It is mainly used as a endpoint for responding my WeCom bot messages, with some other features like a small DDNS-style redirect dashboard, and exposing webhook endpoints for [FreshrssCrawler](https://github.com/barryZZJ/freshrsscrawler).
+Also include two WeCom bots: [`TVSubscriberBot`](https://github.com/zhimengsub/TVSubscribeBot) for subscribing TV programs and `DrinkBot` for recording daily drink intake.
+Both bots support interactive queries and scheduled tasks, and are bridged to WeCom through the subscribe channel and drink channel modules respectively.

 ## Modular Route loading